-If your AVC plan started before 13 November 2001, your AVC contract will end when you flexibly retire and you will have to use your entire AVC plan in one of the ways outlined earlier in this leaflet at the same time as you take your flexible retirement benefits.
+If your AVC plan started before

+13 November 2001, your AVC contract

+will end when you flexibly retire.
+You

+will have to use your entire AVC plan

+in one of the ways set out earlier in this

+leaflet when you take flexible

+retirement.

-If your AVC plan started after 13 November 2001, you can choose to take none, some of or your entire AVC plan in one of the ways outlined earlier in this leaflet, and if you wish, continue paying AVCs.
+If your AVC plan started after 13 November 2001, you can choose to take all or none of or your AVC plan when you take flexible retirement.
+If you wish, you can continue paying AVCs.